-Boyer et al. (2014) demonstrated that center-pivot irrigation on a silty Alfisol soil in Tennessee can result in better corn yield stability over-time compared to non-irrigated corn in a semihumid climate (See Figure 3).
+Boyer et al. (2014) demonstrated that center-pivot irrigation on a silty Alfisol soil in Tennessee can result in better corn yield stability over-time compared to non-irrigated corn in a semi-humid climate (See Figure 3).
 Both the irrigated and dryland plots received identical fertilizer rates.
 Nitrogen leaching was not measured in the study, but increased NUE due to a fertilization program based on reliable yield goals has the potential to reduce N loss below the root zone.

 As discussed in the Nitrogen Leaching section above, the Maharjan et al. (2014) study in irrigation due to less efficient N uptake (reduced NUE).
 An important consideration with this research is the applied N fertilizer rates.
-Across both full and minimal irrigation pots, N was applied on a per-acre basis, rather than per-expected yield.
+Across both full and minimal irrigation plots, N was applied at the same rate, regardless of expected yield differences across irrigation treatments.
 In a typical irrigated corn scenario on the Mid-Atlantic Coastal Plain, N fertilizer rates are planned based on expected yield at the on-set of planting.
 Since irrigated corn is expected to result in substantially greater yield due to the removal of water as a limiting factor, it is expected that the rate of N applied per acre will be higher under irrigated conditions.